 If your house or workplace and buildings in your neighborhood was build before 1980, then there are huge chances of finding Asbestos in your home or workplace.
-Usually, during the 1980s Asbestos was very common when it comes to building houses because of its fire resistance nature.
+Usually, during the 1980s it was very common when it comes to building houses because of its fire resistance nature.

-Most of the time there are no issues if your house contains any form of asbestos.
+Most of the time, there are no issues if your house contains any form of asbestos.
 If a material which contains asbestos damaged during the renovation or any sort of repairs only then you need to worry.
 Cause when a material containing asbestos gets disturbed, it releases tiny fibers in the air which can cause dangerous health issues even cancer.

 What is Asbestos:

 Asbestos is a term that refers to a combination of six silicate minerals,i.e. Chrysotile, Crocidolite, Amosite, Tremolite, Anthophyllite, Actinolite.
-The minerals you found in asbestos are naturally occurring that can be pulled into flexible fibers.
+The minerals you found are naturally occurring that can be pulled into flexible fibers.
 Asbestos was used commercially and industrially during the 70s- 80s because of its extreme durability, fire resistance, and electric insulating nature.

 Types of Asbestos can be found:

-It is known that all forms of asbestos are banned in Australia from 31st Dec 2003.
+It is known that all forms are banned in Australia from 31st Dec 2003.
 After that, any form of asbestos consumption can be under the legislation line that includes manufactures, mining, import, supply, transport, removal, storage, installation, and disposal.

 If the material containing asbestos is not clearly labeled, it is very difficult to identify them.
-Testing yourself is not a good idea, you can get help from any licensed asbestos surveyor, they can run a test and find the materials that contain asbestos.
+Testing yourself is not a good idea, you can get help from any licensed surveyor, they can run a test and find the materials that contain asbestos.

 During the 70s - 80s house and building construction projects frequently used asbestos due to its durability.
 As a result, you can find usage of asbestos in the houses and buildings especially materials are likely to come into contact with heat for a long period.
 As a common knowledge, we can create a time span to identify when the heavy usage of asbestos happened :